RamyaKappagantu/chaoss-augur-gsoc-22/README.md

 Resolution:

 I'm using Python 3.7 on Mac OSX and my mac doesn't have any local certificate to validate the SSL connections.
 I found a file **Install Certificates.command** in **/Applications/Python 3.7** folder and running this file in a terminal installed the **certifi** python package which helps in validating the SSL connections.
 After installing the package, it then created a symbolic link from the OpenSSL certificates file to the certificates file installed by certifi.
-Using this helped in resolving the SSL error and install the required workers.
+Using this helped in resolving the SSL error and successfully install the required workers.
 <img width="1433" alt="Microtask_2_error_msg" src="https://user-images.githubusercontent.com/42388485/161753610-a75f7895-5cd8-4e92-bd89-b7c78ccc2d80.png">

 ------------------------------------------------------------------------------------------------------------------------------------------------------